 In addition to its medicinal properties is moss edible?
-Yes! absolutely, in fact, there are several edible mosses like Oakmoss, Reindeer Moss, Iceland Moss, Spanish Moss, and Kalpasi Moss.
+Yes! absolutely!
+In fact, there are several types of moss that are indeed edible!

 A study was conducted at Oregon State University where they discovered that eating moss could increase your intake of zinc which helps maintain the immune system and promotes healthy digestion.

 Mosses that are safe can be eaten raw, boiled, or fried.
 However, there are some exceptions and some types of moss can be slightly toxic or even poisonous, especially if consumed RAW!
 So you should always be aware of this before snacking on this green delicacy!

 DISCLAIMER: We are not a doctor or a nutritionist, and although the information in this article is intended to be educational it should not be taken as medical or nutritional advice!

 Moss has been used for centuries as a medicinal herb, food source, and even fertilizer for other plants!

 The nutritional value of these tasty greens ranges from high to low, depending on the type and how it’s prepared.
 Some examples of moss that is edible are listed below.

 Oakmoss is an edible moss that grows on trees which makes harvesting them really easy!
 It’s packed with nutrition and can be used in a variety of dishes as a garnish much like parsley.

 It has been used for centuries as medicine.
 However, nowadays there’s not many people who use this to heal illnesses.

 If you search around Google or even Youtube then you’ll probably find lots of sites promoting essential oils with added essences from these unique plants which can do wonders for your health!